open-horizon/open-horizon.github.io/docs/installing/advanced_man_install.md

    ```
    {: codeblock}

-      If docker or is not installed, or the version is older than `18.06.01`, install the most recent version of Docker.
+      If docker is not installed, or the version is older than `18.06.01`, install the most recent version of Docker.
 Alternatively, Podman v4 or greater is also supported.

    ```bash
    curl -fsSL get.docker.com | sh